 Nothing can ever prepare us for the sudden death of a loved one.
 When that death is caused by someone else’s negligence, it is difficult to understand why this happened.
 A Phoenix wrongful death lawyer at Knapp & Roberts cannot erase the pain of a wrongful death, but we can help your family obtain the compensation you need and deserve.

 When a person suffers injuries and other damages due to the negligence of another party, the victim can file a personal injury lawsuit to pursue compensation for those damages.
 However, if negligence causes a person’s death, the surviving family will need to file a wrongful death claim to secure compensation for the loss.
-No amount of money can replace a lost loved one, but the financial security a wrongful death settlement or case award can provide may help a family rebuild their lives and establish a sense of normalcy after an untimely death.
+No amount of money can replace a lost loved one, but our Phoenix personal injury lawyers believe the financial security a wrongful death settlement or case award can provide may help a family rebuild their lives and establish a sense of normalcy after an untimely death.

 Arizona has specific laws concerning wrongful death claims, and these civil actions function very similarly to personal injury lawsuits with a few notable exceptions.
 Negligence is still a crucial factor, but the way the claim moves through court and the damages the plaintiff can claim are different.
 Arizona law also clearly dictates which parties may file wrongful death claims.